2015 CLN Teleconferences

 Title: Developing a Project-Based STE(A)M Program Around Environmental/Climate Science

 Abstract: A successful STE(A)M program should integrate all components of the STEM paradigm plus, increasingly, an arts component.
 It should provide access points for a wide range of student interests and capabilities.
-It should involve a process which works across disciplines.
+It should involve a process that works across disciplines.
 It should promote schools as centers for education and student research.
-It may produce student outcomes which are not easily measurable by traditional subject-specitic testing.
+It may produce student outcomes that are not easily measurable by traditional subject-specific testing.

 David Brooks Bio:

 David Brooks holds BS and MS degrees in physics and a Ph.D. in atmospheric physics from Imperial College, University of London.
 He is a former researcher at NASA's Langley Research Center and Research Professor at Drexel University.
 He is a former PI for atmospheric science in the GLOBE Program.
 He founded the Institute for Earth Science Research and Education (IESRE) in 2004.
 He was PD for IESRE's NASA-funded Climate Science Research for Educators and Students project, completed in 2014, and is currently PD for one of 23 national environmental education grants awarded in 2014 by the Toyota USA Foundation.